mantinedev/mantine/src/mantine-tests/README.md

 ## checkAccessibility

 checkAccessibility test checks markup of given component with axe.
 It allows to find ~30% of accessibility issues.
-It takes an array of mounted enzyme wrappers as single argument.

 ```tsx
 import { render } from '@testing-library/react';